This page outlines information about impacts to your study experience due to COVID-19. Information here will be

 First Nations student support chevron_right

 We continue to provide professional and dedicated support for all First Nations students, regardless of whether you’re studying on-campus, online or by mixed mode.
 Our First Nations Student Centres on campus are now open.

 International students chevron_right

 Support for international students in New South Wales

-The New South Wales Government is funding up to 20 weeks of free accommodation for vulnerable international students in NSW during the current COVID-19 pandemic.
+The New South Wales Government funded up to 20 weeks of free accommodation for vulnerable international students in NSW during the current COVID-19 pandemic.